 If you want to feel safe when driving after you have experienced a trauma, but you can’t seem to make it go away, it might be time to look for some professional help.
 Professional therapists can help you work through the fears and anxiety that can build up after these sorts of incidents.
 They can also recommend prescription medication that can help you better deal with the situation until your therapy shows more promising results.
 If you’re on the fence about seeing a therapist, you can always book a single appointment, and see if you can benefit from it.

 In addition to professional therapists and a driving instructor, there are some additional ways you can feel safer when driving after a trauma.
-One of the ways this can be taken care of is through specific programs that can help with driving anxiety such as the Driving Peace program.
+One of the ways this can be taken care of is through specific programs that can help with driving anxiety, such as the Driving Peace program.
 What many don’t realize is that driving phobia is highly treatable, and the program has simple yet effective tools to help people with this condition feel safe.
-Driving is one of the key aspects of our daily lives and not being able to overcome this fear might impose serious damage.
+Driving is one of the key aspects of our daily lives, and not being able to overcome this fear might impose serious damage.

 DRIVE IN LESS BUSY NEIGHBORHOODS

 If you’ve taken your time to recuperate and you’re finally able to get behind the wheel, you might want to start slow.
 Pick a very quiet neighborhood to ensure you don’t push yourself into something you’re not ready to handle.
-It’s highly advised that the neighborhood be very quiet, and if possible, that you’re familiar with it and that you feel comfortable driving there.
-Once you feel completely comfortable driving in this area, you are ready to take on busier streets, and ultimately get back to your normal driving routine.
+It’s highly advised that the neighborhood be very quiet, and if possible, that you’re familiar with it and feel comfortable driving there.
+Once you feel completely comfortable driving in this area, you are ready to take on busier streets and ultimately get back to your normal driving routine.
 Just remember to take it very slowly at the beginning.